wallywallywally/cg2271_ay2324s2/README.md

 Its objective is to complete a course as fast as possible, whilst being able to blink LEDs and play music.
 As shown above, we used a controller to pilot our robot.

-In `main.c`, multiple threads corresponding to these various tasks are used.
-UART was used to receive signals from the controller.
+Commands are sent from our controller to an ESP32, which then sends data over UART to the KL25Z.
+In `main.c`, received data is parsed and relevant  threads corresponding to different tasks are executed.
 Within our code, we used Message Queues and Event flags to communicate and synchronise between threads.

 # Contributors